remacs/remacs/README.md

 Rust is a great alternative to C.

+Rust has **a fantastic learning curve**.
+The documentation is superb, and the community is very helpful if you get stuck.

+Rust has **excellent tooling**.
+The compiler makes great suggestions, the unit test framework is good, and `rustfmt` helps ensure formatting is beautiful and consistent.

+The Rust **packaging story is excellent**.
+It's easy to reuse the great libraries available, and just as easy to factor out code for the benefit of others.
+We can replace entire C files in Emacs with well-maintained Rust libraries.

+Code written in Rust **easily interoperates with C**.
+This means we can **port to Rust incrementally**, and having a working Emacs at each step of the process.

-Rust provides many compile-time checks, making it much easier to write fast, correct code (even when using multithreading).
+Rust provides **many compile-time checks**, making it much easier to write fast, correct code (even when using multithreading).
 This also makes it much easier for newcomers to contribute.
-Emacs is currently exploring multithreading, which is much easier is Rust.

-Code written in Rust can easily interoperate with C. We can port to Rust incrementally.

-The Rust ecosystem makes it easy to reuse libraries written by others.
-We can replace entire C files in Emacs with well-maintained alternatives.
-Emacs shouldn't have its own forked regexp engine.

 Give it a try.
 We think you'll like it.

 ## Why A Fork?

+Emacs is a widely used tool with a long history, broad platform support and strong backward compatibility requirements.
+The core team is understandably cautious in making far-reaching changes.

-Forking is a longstanding tradition in the Emacs community.
-We believe it is a positive thing.
+Forking is a longstanding tradition in the Emacs community for trying different approaches.
 Notable Emacs forks include [XEmacs](http://www.xemacs.org/), [Guile Emacs](https://www.emacswiki.org/emacs/GuileEmacs), and [emacs-jit](https://github.com/burtonsamograd/emacs-jit).